digitalideation/gencg_h2201/notes/day03/readme.md

 [_Allan Tannenbaum, PATTI SMITH (FUCK THE CLOCK), 1978_](https://www.modernrocksgallery.com/bands-n-s/patti-smith-fuck-clock-tannenbaum)

 Singer-songwriter Patti Smith wore her declamatory T-shirt, ironically, at a performance on New Year’s Eve 1978 at the legendary music club CBGB in New York City.
 Smith’s shirt was a rejection of modern, time-harried life.
 Today’s attorneys are a prime examples of being “on the clock.”
 Charging for their services based on the Time they spend on a client’s affair, they are pressured to account ever-accruing Time as “billable hours.”
-Tannenbaum, a noted photographer for more than four decades, has widely documented the art world, music scene, politics, show business, and nightlife.

 ## Schedule